Kyrie, Eleison / Lord, Have Mercy

 The Threefold Kyrie, tune from Luther’s German Mass with English Text.
 Book of Hymns (WELS, 1920, 1931)

 The second use, as a prayer for God’s mercy in all aspects of life, often includes Kyrie eleison or” Lord, have mercy” as a response in a litany that brings the requests for the Lord to have mercy.
-The Kyrie as a deacon’s litany or troped Kyrie also has a long history, and is thought to be the original use of the Kyrie in the divine service.
+The Kyrie as a deacon’s litany or troped Kyrie also has a long history, and is the original use of the Kyrie in the divine service.

 See the Kyrie of Dunstan.